-This portion accounts for about 70% of a concrete mixture.
-So, it is very important and varies greatly across the country, where the aggregate is made up of very hard rock like granite, chert, quartzite you tend to get harder concrete, and places with aggregate like shale, sandstone, and limestone you get softer.
-The following chart gives you a general idea of hardness and softness across the country as influenced by aggregate composition but as we will see there are other factors that determine the hardness of concrete as well.
+This material accounts for about 70% of a concrete mixture.
+So, it is very important and varies greatly across the country.
+Where the aggregate is made up of very hard rock like granite, chert, quartzite you tend to get harder concrete.
+In places with aggregate made of shale, sandstone, and limestone you, get softer concrete.
+The following map gives a general idea of hardness and softness across the country as influenced by aggregate composition, but as we will see there are other factors that determine the hardness of concrete as well.

-MIX DESIGN - Ends up you don't just add water after all!
+MIX DESIGN - you don’t just “add water” after all!

-Concrete mix design is the process of developing the correct proportions of cement, water, range of aggregate from sand to larger aggregate usually up to 1.5 in. to achieve the desired hardness for both performance and durability, there is also a wide range of both chemical and mineral additives, their uses will depend on what the contractor wants to achieve, weather shrinkage reducers to accelerating agents helping in the curing process and a host of others. often included in the witches brew are materials like Fly Ash, originally used as a filler in concrete to cut down on all the millions of pounds of fly ash, a residue of the coal power industry being deposited in landfills every year but now is now found to actually aid in the hardness of concrete.
+Concrete mix design is the process of developing the correct proportions of cement, water, and a range of aggregate from sand to larger stone, (usually up to 1.5" diameter) to achieve the desired hardness for both performance and durability.
+There is also a wide range of both chemical and mineral additives available.
+Their purpose will depend on what the contractor wants to achieve, weather shrinkage reducers to accelerating agents helping in the curing process and a host of others.
+Often included in the concoction are materials like FLY ASH, which was originally used as a filler in concrete to reduce stores of the coal power industry by-product.
+Millions of pounds of it were once deposited in landfills every year until it was found that it increases the hardness of concrete.

 THE CURING PROCESS

-It is important then to not let the concrete “dry” before the hydration process has taken place as this makes for a weaker, more prone to cracking slab. so, as the concrete hardens it is sometimes necessary to spray the surface, keeping it wet to allow for the necessary time for hydration to take place.
-In fact, concrete will harden just as well if not better underwater if you can keep from “washing out” the concrete mix.
+It is important then to not let the concrete “dry” before the hydration process has taken place as this makes for a weaker slab that's more prone to cracking.
+In fact, as the concrete hardens it is sometimes necessary to spray the surface with water, keeping it wet to allow the necessary time for hydration to take place.
+In fact, concrete will harden just as well—if not better—underwater if you can keep from “washing out” the concrete mix.

-A personal example, I once mortared rock onto a wall in the direct summer sunlight. the next day I came out to observe my quality installation and found 95% of the rock on the ground.
-After accusing my supply house of selling me defective mortar the salesman kindly explained the importance of hydration process to me, I had let the mortar dry way too fast!
+As a personal example, I once mortared rock onto a wall in the direct summer sunlight.
+The next day I came out to observe my quality installation and found almost ALL the rock on the ground.
+After accusing my supply house of selling me defective mortar, the salesman patiently explained the importance of the hydration process to me.
+I had let the mortar dry way too fast!

 OTHER THINGS THAT MAKE A DIFFERENCE